tgraupmann/ChromaClientForMixer/README.md

 ![image_8](images/image_8.png)

+3. If the `Razer Chroma SDK Server or Service` can't be started then stop both and try to start again.
+Try a reboot.

-3. Reinstall the Chroma Connect Module.
+4. If there's still an issue, reinstall the Chroma Connect Module in [Synapse](https://www.razer.com/synapse-3).

 ![image_9](images/image_9.png)

-4. The REST API should work and refresh the Mixer channel to see Chroma lighting.
+5. The REST API should work and refresh the Mixer channel to see Chroma lighting.